Sudan Government

 Legislative Branch: description: according to the August 2019 Constitutional Declaration, which established Sudan's transitional government, the Transitional Legislative Council (TLC) was to have served as the national legislature during the transitional period until elections could be held; as of June 2023, the TLC had not been established

-elections: Council of State - last held 1 June 2015; subsequently dissolved in April 2019
+elections: Council of State - last held 1 June 2015; dissolved in April 2019

-National Assembly - last held on 13-15 April 2015; subsequently dissolved in April 2019
+National Assembly - last held on 13-15 April 2015; dissolved in April 2019

-note – according to the 2019 Constitutional Declaration, elections for a new legislature are to be held in late 2023
+note: according to the 2019 Constitutional Declaration, elections for a new legislature are to be held in late 2023

-National Assembly - percent of vote by party - NA; former seats by party - NCP 323, DUP 25, Democratic Unionist Party 15, other 44, independent 19; former composition - men 296 women 130, percent of women 30.5%; note - former
+National Assembly - percent of vote by party - NA; former seats by party - NCP 323, DUP 25, Democratic Unionist Party 15, other 44, independent 19; composition - men 296 women 130, percentage women 30.5%; total National Legislature percentage women 31%

-Judicial Branch: highest court(s): National Supreme Court (consists of 70 judges organized into panels of 3 judges and includes 4 circuits that operate outside the capital); Constitutional Court (consists of 9 justices including the court president); note - the Constitutional Court resides outside the national judiciary
+Judicial Branch: highest court(s): National Supreme Court (consists of 70 judges organized into panels of 3 judges and includes 4 circuits that operate outside the capital); Constitutional Court (consists of 9 justices including the court president); note - the Constitutional Court resides outside the national judiciary and has not been appointed since the signature of the 2019 Constitutional Declaration

 subordinate courts: Court of Appeal; other national courts; public courts; district, town, and rural courts